 \subsection{Structure and strategy}

 We explain the structure of the article and the strategy for the proofs.
-Before that, we point out that throughout the article, we have restricted ourselves to only use $p$-adic measures valued in finite extensions of $\dQ_p$ to reduce the technical burden such as infinite dimensional $p$-adic Banach spaces.
+Before that, we point out that throughout the article, we have restricted ourselves to only use $p$-adic measures valued in finite products of finite extensions of $\dQ_p$ to reduce the technical burden such as infinite dimensional $p$-adic Banach spaces.

 In Section \ref{ss:2}, we make preparation for proving the rationality property of our $p$-adic $L$-function.
 In \S\ref{ss:run}, we collect two sets of more specialized notation that will be used throughout the main part of the article.
 In \S\ref{ss:hermitian}, we introduce the notion of Siegel hermitian varieties which are over $\dQ_p$ and are the main stage to characterize the rationality of automorphic forms on the unitary group $G_r$.
 In \S\ref{ss:pel}, we review the construction of an auxiliary Shimura variety over $\dQ$ that is of PEL type in the sense of Kottwitz, which is needed to prove the rationality of certain Eisenstein series used in the doubling method.
 The main reason we pass to this auxiliary one is that the theory of algebraic $q$-expansions is only available for such Shimura varieties.
 However, if the reader is satisfied with fixing an isomorphism $\ol\dQ_p\simeq\dC$ from the beginning and does not care about the field of definition of the $p$-adic $L$-function, then there is no need to use those parts of \S\ref{ss:hermitian} that are related to Shimura varieties and the entire \S\ref{ss:pel}.